All Episodes

 Doesn't that sound like less?

-But if somebody said uh uh here you can buy this item, whatever it is, it wouldn't matter if it's a piece of candy or an automobile, if they said it's six cents, you would say, oh, you mean like nothing?
+But if somebody said, here you can buy this item, whatever it is, it wouldn't matter if it's a piece of candy or an automobile.

-All right, did I tell you that today's news is all fun?
+Did I tell you that today's news is all fun?

 Okay.

-If you haven't seen Pam Bondi uh testifying before Congress, I guess yesterday, and responding to Adam Schiff and then to Richard Blumenthal, do yourself a treat.
+If you haven't seen Pam Bondi testifying before Congress, I guess yesterday, and responding to Adam Schiff and then to Richard Blumenthal, do yourself a treat.

 Now, I don't know that this is true.

-It looks to me like the top administration people have decided that if they have to testify in front of uh pencil neck Adam Schiff, that they're not gonna be taking any of it seriously, and they're gonna spend the entire time that Schiff has insulting him personally and never stopping, never answering the question, just insulting him personally while it's on CNN and MSNBC until he runs out of time.
+And they're going to spend the entire time that Schiff has insulting him personally and never stopping, never answering the question, just insulting him personally while it's on CNN and MSNBC until he runs out of time.

-And Pam Bondi did that to both Adam Schiff and then uh a little bit less, but also some to Richard Blumenthal.
+And Pam Bondi did that to both Adam Schiff and then a little bit less, but also some to Richard Blumenthal.

 As long as she's only doing it to the bad players, please do more of this.

-I I want to see this all day long.
+I want to see this all day long.

 I loved it.

-I I did not think that there would be any meaningful way you could respond to being sat in front of the TV cameras and then allowing the politician to say, I demand my time back so I can insult you.
+I did not think that there would be any meaningful way you could respond to being sat in front of the TV cameras and then allowing the politician to say, I demand my time back so I can insult you.

 Is it true that you ran over a child?